onmax/core-rs-albatross/README.md

 Now your client is launched and running.

 **Port Configuration**
-Ensure that your system allows network traffic through port **8443/tcp**.
+Assuming you didn't change the default listening port, ensure that your system allows network traffic through port **8443/tcp**.
 Open this port in your firewall to allow the node to connect to the network.

 ### History Nodes
 For the first start of your history node, you must set the environment variable `NIMIQ_OVERRIDE_MAINNET_CONFIG` to point to a configuration file.
 This file can be downloaded from one of the following sources: